elmariofredo/PUBlish/README.md

              * API Key [{Key}]
          * Host [{FQDN}]
          * Method [scp | ftp]
-* At the end of bootstrap process it will stratup PUBlish server and open webiste in browser
+* At the end of bootstrap process it will startup PUBlish server and open website in browser
-  * Everytime user will change any of the file in Source folder, server will rerender it to Build folder
+  * Every time user will change any of the file in Source folder, server will re-render it to Build folder
-  * After every rebuild server will relod browser view
+  * After every rebuild server will reload browser view
   * In browser user will have toolbar where he can change
       * PUB_config.json
          * All Site settings